SIRG Grad Research Assistantship

 Funding Opportunity Description

-The Purdue University Center for Cancer Research has allocated SIRG Graduate Research Assistantships from the Office of the Executive Vice President for Research and Partnerships (EVPRP).
-The center is soliciting nominations from Center Faculty Members (only) for outstanding graduate students undertaking cancer-related research.
+The Purdue University Institute for Cancer Research has allocated SIRG Graduate Research Assistantships from the Office of the Executive Vice President for Research and Partnerships (EVPRP).
+The center is soliciting nominations from Institute Faculty Members (only) for outstanding graduate students undertaking cancer-related research.

 Significance and relevance to cancer will be given high priority in awarding the center-administered SIRG Assistantships.
 In addition, the approach to the research will also be evaluated.
 Please indicate the predicted outcomes for the proposed research plan (publication(s) or/and the contribution of the research to extramural grant submission).
 The trainee is expected to write the proposal.

 The amount of this award is a standard amount that the EVPRP office designates.
-Because every department/college has different stipend amounts, some cost share may be required to equivocate the stipend.
+Because every department/college has different stipend amounts, some cost share may be required to standardize the stipend.